0.0 Executive Summary

 Motherboard and Communication:

-- Identified the motherboard as the central component that connects the CPU, RAM, and storage.
+- Identified the motherboard as the central component connecting the CPU, RAM, and storage.

 - Reviewed how motherboard size (ATX, Micro-ATX) affects system upgrades and repairs.